-In fact there isn't even national consensus about the actual name of the day – with some even questioning whether there should be an apostrophe in “presidents”?
+In fact, there isn't even a national consensus about the actual name of the day – with some even questioning whether there should be an apostrophe in “presidents”?

 Ask a handful of Americans who the holiday is meant to recognize and you'll get different answers.
 For people who have not grown up here there's an unsettling element of flux about this day that is remarkable.

 All of this diversity of opinion about what is after all the same event has other interesting national corollaries.

 In America, if you're gay, your rights can appear or disappear as you travel from state to state after all.
 Even in 2015.
 Your rights are – or are not – what each state says they are.
 Even if they are bluntly contradictory.